kabavol/LMSMonitor/README.md

 - Alternatively you can display current weatherr and time.
 - Automatically sets the brightness of the display at dawn and dusk.
 - Multiple audio visualization modes are supported
-- If monitoring from a separate device animations can be displated as the track plays
+- If monitoring from a separate device animations can be displayed as the track plays

 ### Options
 ```bash